/ ARTISTS’ FEES

 • Travel and accommodation when necessary

-• Obtaining and paying for image rights for commissioned and existing texts
+• Obtaining and paying for image rights for commissioned and existing text

 Production Costs